 When an oil rig suddenly goes missing in the Atlantic Ocean it is just the start of a whole bucket load of trouble as it is discovered that giant sea monsters are rising from the depths of the Atlantic Ocean and are going to threaten the Eastern Seaboard.
 With little in the way of options available and with even less clue the military send in adrenalin junkie soldiers in giant robot suits to protect America from this monsters and save the day.

-Oh Graham Greene what happened, you were Kicking Bird in "Dancing with Wolves" and Joe in "Die Hard: With a Vengeance" but why are you appearing in an Asylum movie which is a cheap rip off of "Pacific Rim".
+Oh Graham Greene what happened, you were Kicking Bird in "Dances with Wolves" and Joe in "Die Hard: With a Vengeance" but why are you appearing in an Asylum movie which is a cheap rip off of "Pacific Rim".
 Yes if you didn't know "Atlantic Rim" is another one of those direct to video movies which rip off a major movie and come out around the time of the big movie release to try and pick up some interest.
-And yes that does mean it is as bad as it sounds but that, if you didn't know, is what you should expect from a movie which is distributed from The Asylum.
+And yes that does mean that "Atlantic Rim" is as bad as it sounds but that, if you didn't know, is what you should expect from a movie which is distributed from The Asylum.

 What this all boils down to is that "Atlantic Rim" is another bad movie which has very little about it which redeems it but unlike some other releases from The Asylum this one is occasionally entertaining for being bad.